An Estimate of \Lambda in Resummed Quantum Gravity in the Context of Asymptotic Safety: Planck Scale Cosmology

 so that $K=0,1,-1$ correspond respectively to flat, spherical and pseudo-spherical 3-spaces for constant time t.
 Here, the equation of state is taken as

 where $p$ is the pressure.
 In Refs.~\cite{reuter1,reuter2} the functional relationship between the respective momentum scale $k$ and the cosmological time $t$ is determined phenomenologically via

 for some positive constant $\xi$ determined from requirements on physically observable predictions.
-Using the UV fixed points as discussed above for $k^2G_N(k)\equiv g_*$ and $\Lambda(k)/k^2\equiv \lambda_*$ obtained from their phenomenological, exact renormalization group (asymptotic safety) analysis, the authors in Refs.~\cite{reuter1,reuter2} show that the system in (\ref{coseqn1}) admits, for $K=0$, a solution in the Planck regime where $0\le t\le t_{\text{class}}$, with $t_{\text{class}}$ a ``few'' times the Planck time $t_{Pl}$, which joins smoothly onto a solution in the classical regime, $t>t_{\text{class}}$, which coincides with standard Friedmann-Robertson-Walker phenomenology but with the horizon, flatness, scale free Harrison-Zeldovich spectrum, and entropy problems all solved purely by Planck scale quantum physics.
-While the dependencies of the fixed-point results $g_*,\lambda_*$ on the cut-offs used in the Wilsonian coarse-graining procedure, for example, make the phenomenological nature of the analyses in Refs.~\cite{reuter1,reuter2} manifest, we note that the key properties of $g_*,\lambda_*$ used for these analyses are that the two UV limits are both positive and that the product $g_*\lambda_*$ is cut-off/threshold function independent.
+Using the UV fixed points as discussed above for $k^2G_N(k)\equiv g_*$ and $\Lambda(k)/k^2\equiv \lambda_*$ obtained from their phenomenological, exact renormalization group (asymptotic safety) analysis, the authors in Refs.~\cite{reuter1,reuter2} show that the system in (\ref{coseqn1}) admits, for $K=0$, a solution in the Planck regime where $0\le t\le t_{\text{class}}$, with $t_{\text{class}}$ a ``few'' times the Planck time $t_{Pl}$, which joins smoothly onto a solution in the classical regime, $t>t_{\text{class}}$, which coincides with standard Friedmann-Robertson-Walker phenomenology but with the horizon, flatness, scale free Harrison-Zeldovich spectrum, and entropy\footnote{Here, we should note that, to solve the entropy problem, the authors in Ref.~\cite{reuter2} retain the general form of the requirement from Bianchi's identity so that the second and third relations in (\ref{coseqn1}) are combined to $\dot{\rho}+3(1+\omega)\frac{\dot{a}}{a}\rho = - \frac{\dot{\Lambda}+8\pi\rho\dot{G_N}}{8\pi G_N}$; we discuss this in more detail in Sect.
+4.} problems all solved purely by Planck scale quantum physics.
+While the dependencies of the fixed-point results $g_*,\lambda_*$ on the cut-offs used in the Wilsonian coarse-graining procedure, for example, make the phenomenological nature of the analyses in Refs.~\cite{reuter1,reuter2} manifest, we note that the key properties of $g_*,\lambda_*$ used for these analyses are that the two UV limits are both positive and that the product $g_*\lambda_*$ is only mildly cut-off/threshold function dependent.
 Here, we review the predictions in Refs.~\cite{bw2i} for these UV limits as implied by resummed quantum gravity theory as presented in ~\cite{bw1,bw2,bw2a,bw2b,bw2c,bw2d,bw2e,bw2f,bw2g,bw2h} and show how to use them to predict the current value of $\Lambda$.
 In view of the lack of familiarity of the resummed quantum gravity theory, we start the next section with a review of its basic principles in the interest of making the discussion self-contained.